Board of Advisors

 Ms. Schroder joined the College of Law Board of Advisors in 2016.

-Before joining MBIA, Mitchell was a senior partner at the international law firm, King & Spalding, where he was co-chair of the company’s Financial Restructuring Group and a member of the firm’s Policy Committee.
-He has more than 26 years of experience in US and international reorganizations representing a diverse clientele in a wide range of financial restructurings, corporate reorganizations and insolvency matters, and has served as a court appointed examiner.
-In particular, he played a significant role in complex utility, healthcare and insurance company reorganizations and served as chief counsel in the rehabilitations of Mutual Benefit Life and Confederation Life Insurance (US).
+Before joining MBIA, Mr. Sonkin was a senior partner at the international law firm, King & Spalding, where he was co-chair of King & Spalding’s Financial Restructuring Group and a member of the firm’s Policy Committee.
+He has over 40 years of experience in U.S. and international bond issuances, corporate reorganizations and debt restructurings and has served as a court appointed examiner.
+In particular, he has played a significant role in numerous municipal, utility, insurance, airline, healthcare debt and international debt restructurings including the Anglo/ French Euro Tunnel debt reorganization.

-Mitchell has lectured and served on panels on such topics as distressed debt trading, utility restructurings and life insurance company reorganizations.
-Before joining King & Spalding, Mitchell was senior partner and co-chair of the Financial Restructuring Department at the Wall Street law firm of Cadwalader, Wickersham & Taft.
+Mr. Sonkin has lectured and served on panels on such topics as distressed debt trading, utility restructurings and life insurance company reorganizations.
+Prior to joining King & Spalding, Mr. Sonkin was senior partner and co-chair of the Financial Restructuring Department at the Wall Street law firm of Cadwalader, Wickersham & Taft.

-Mitchell is a cum laude graduate of the Temple University College of Liberal Arts where he earned a bachelor’s degree in political science and currently serves as the chairman of the Board of Visitors.
-He received his J.D. from the College of Law, where in 2004 he became a Member of the Board of Advisors.
-He is a member of the Bar of the State of New York and is also admitted to practice before the US Supreme Court.
+Mr. Sonkin is a cum laude graduate of the Temple University College of Liberal Arts where he earned a bachelor’s degree in political science and is a member of the Board of Visitors.
+He received his J.D. from the Syracuse University College of Law and has served on the College’s Board of Advisors since 2004.
+He is a member of the Bar of the State of New York and is also admitted to practice before the U.S. Supreme Court.

 Susman Godfrey LLP